 It’s hard to take good photos of food, and Foodiesfeed solves the problem of having to do this on your own.
 All of these images capture the deliciousness of the featured food and beverages in full, brilliant color.

-Whether you have a food blog, a restaurant website, or other design that needs enticing food shots, Foodiesfeed is like a photographic buffet for you to pick and choose from.
+Whether you're a blogger with a food blog, have a social media following, a restaurant website, or need other designs that need enticing food shots, Foodiesfeed is like a photographic buffet for you to pick and choose from.
+Call it the Adobe of design suites for foodies.

 500px is a great stock photo site with a mission: to help out aspiring photographers across the globe.
 Anyone can upload a new photo, and their algorithms do the work to make sure that they get seen.
 500px also provides analytics, letting photographers know how their photos are doing, which is a nice bit of external validation, inspiring them to get more of their work out there.
 In addition, they help photographers by allowing them to license their photos on their platform, giving them the chance to make some money off of their artistry.